tmllull/intervalsicu-to-influxdb/README.md

 ```

 ### From source
-If you want to run with Docker using the sorce code, you need to follow the next steps:
+If you want to run with Docker using the sorce code, you need to clone the projects and follow the next steps:
 1. Compile the image:

 ```bash